salmer/CppDeveloperRoadmap/English/Books/Senior.md

 - [Michael Lopp - Managing Humans: Biting and Humorous Tales of a Software Engineering Manager](https://www.amazon.com/Managing-Humans-Humorous-Software-Engineering/dp/1484221575)

     This book explains about how to be a leader, what difficulties such a person faces.
-It will help you learn to think like a manager, to understand what problems are bothering your manager.
+It will help you learn to think like a manager, to understand what problems bother your manager.
 This will allow you to build a more effective interaction between you, the manager and the development team.

 - [Frederick Brooks - Mythical Man-Month, The: Essays on Software Engineering](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959)